JeremyZXi/jeremyzxi.github.io/_posts/2023-9-5-PP-process_journal.md

         print("Predictions:", predictions)
     ```
 - ## Computer Vision and Neural Networks
     More complex model is needed for processing more complex data.
-Here is where Neural Newroks turn out to be useful. <br><br>
+Here is where Neural Newroks turns out to be useful. <br><br>
     - Image
     A image with color contains three channels:R, G, and B
     ![RGB_Sample]({{ "assets/img/RGB_sample.png" | relative_url}})